The Other Parent has Taken My Child

 Have your health care provider tell you if the child’s medical records are requested and from where.
 The abducting parent may seek transfer of your child’s records, especially if the child has special health problems.

-If you and the abducting parent share joint credit cards, info from the company that issued the cards about where the other parent is using them can help you track their movements.
-A credit reporting agency might also give you info about the abducting parent's whereabouts.
+If you and the abducting parent share joint credit cards, information from the company that issued the cards about where the other parent is using them can help you track their movements.
+A credit reporting agency might also give you information about the abducting parent's whereabouts.

 If you know where the abducting parent has a bank account, the bank may be able to tell you where the account was transferred or where withdrawals or deposits are being made.